foadbotan/pokemon-next/README.md

 # Pokedex

-I built this app with React, Next.js and Tailwind.
-It uses an external API for the Pokemon data.
+I built this pokedex app with React, Next.js and Tailwind.
+It uses an external [Pokemon API](https://pokeapi.co/).
+You can view the live site [here](https://pokedex-next-app.netlify.app/).
+The site is hosted on Netlify.

+### Build Setup

 The home page contains a list of all Pokemon, and each Pokemon has its own details page.

-The home page is server-side generated (SSG), allowing me to prefetch data from the Pokemon API and serve a lightening fast static page.
+The home page is server-side generated (SSG), allowing me to prefetch data from the API and serve a lightening fast static page.

-Given the large number of Pokemon, a similar SSG approach was suboptimal.
-The individual Pokemon pages are still server-side rendered but only at the time of each page request (SSR).
+Given the large number of Pokemon, using a similar SSG approach for the individual Pokemon pages would be suboptimal.
+The Pokemon pages are still server-side rendered but only at the time of each page request (SSR).

 ### Features added: